DevanshMaheshwari23/KrishiSathi/assets/policy.md

-## Privacy Policy for Agrigenie App
+## Privacy Policy for Krishi Sathi App

-At Agrigenie, we prioritize the privacy and security of our users.
+At Krishi Sathi, we prioritize the privacy and security of our users.
 This Privacy Policy outlines how we collect, use, and protect personal information through our mobile application.
-By using Agrigenie, you agree to the terms and practices described below.
+By using Krishi Sathi, you agree to the terms and practices described below.

 #### Information Collection:
 - Personal Information: We may collect certain personal information, such as your name, contact details, location, and preferences, when you create an account or use certain features of the app.